 White Duck Taco Shop | RAD 388 Riverside Drive | Downtown 12 Biltmore Avenue | Arden 16 Miami Circle

 2. 12 Bones Smokehouse

 Lunch in Asheville like a former president.
-The Obama’s ate at 12 Bones during one of their visits, and you can see why.
-12 Bones cooks up some of the best BBQ in AVL.
+The Obama’s ate at 12 Bones during one of their visits, and you can easily see why.

-Of course, the ribs come highly recommended, but you can also order sides of all of the meats.
+Of course, the baby back ribs come highly recommended, but you can also order “just a taste” to try all of their meats.

 3. Noble Cider*

-For the absolute best gluten-free lunch in downtown Asheville, run to Noble Cider.
+For the absolute best gluten-free lunch in Downtown Asheville, run to Noble Cider.
 Tom has Celiac Disease, and Noble is his favorite.

 On top of delicious ciders, Noble offers an extensive gluten-free menu with shareables, burgers, sandwiches, and salads.